 - To see a list of all material types available in the system and get a count of how many items your library has using each material type, run: Item Counts by Material Type

 The loan and hold limits for each material type code can be different per patron code.
 For instance, some libraries limit checkout for video material type codes for minors, but don’t limit them for adults.
-This report will show you the current hold and loan limits for each material type and patron code combination.
 You can also use this report if you have a specific patron and item barcode you’d like to check.
 If you need help interpreting either report, please open a HelpDesk ticket.

 Below is an example of material type codes in Polaris System Administration.
 This illustrates how material type codes are separated by patron code, and also shows the total limits for that patron code at the top.